esolis14/ImageMemorability/README.md

 4. Run the `train.py` file for training and evaluating the models.
 If the `pre_trained` variable is set to `True`, the Transfer Learning model is executed, Otherwise, the CNN model is built.

-5. Run the `predict.py` file for predict the memorability score of new images.
+5. Run the `predict.py` file for predicting the memorability score of new images.

 ### References
 Aditya Khosla, Akhil S. Raju, Antonio Torralba, and Aude Oliva.
 Understanding and predicting image memorability at